 Some flights are so super, super short that they've become commuter flights.
-Perhaps one of the best well-known ones is the LAX-SFO route, which routinely clocks in at an 1 hour and 30 minutes.
-But by the time all that time waiting at the airport is factored in, is it just easier to drive?
+By the time all that time waiting at the airport is factored in, is it just easier to drive?

-I had the prime opportunity to test SFO-LAX recently.
-The rental car needed to returned in Los Angeles but my friend had already bought a ticket back to LAX.
-So I was going to drop him off... and see if I could beat him back to LAX.
-May the best player win.
+The rental car needed to returned in Los Angeles but a friend I had been traveling with had already bought a ticket back to LAX.
+So I was going to drop him off... and see if I could beat him back to LAX. 🏎️

-On the flip side, I dropped M* off at 2:19 p.m., which was just about two hours before his Qantas 3232 flight departed at 4:45 p.m.
-We were beginning our journey at exactly the same time.
+To start off, I dropped M* off at 2:19 p.m., which was just about two hours before his Qantas 3232 flight departed at 4:45 p.m.
+We would begin our journey at exactly the same time.

 Meanwhile, it took me 6 hours and 42 minutes (402 minutes) to reach the LAX terminals.
 If we're going to put a time on it, I rolled in at 9:01 p.m.
 The plane arrived at 6:36 p.m.

-It's worth clicking around on the map to see the exact flight path the plane took but the markers of plane departure and arrival are listed out on the driving path for easy visualization.
-(So are the car stops, if you'd like to see where I ate.
-I somehow doubt that's of interest, though.)
+It is worth clicking around on the map to see the exact flight path the plane took but the markers of plane departure and arrival are listed out on the driving path for easy visualization.
+(So are the driving stops, if that's of interest.)

-It just wasn't fair to do just a flying or driving comparison without taking into account the cost of each method of transportation.
+It wasn't fair to do just a flying or driving comparison without taking into account the cost of each transportation method.

 So, basically, the consensus of all of this is that next time, I'm flying.